vporton/carbon-flow/README.md

 issuer could make the tree big, so producing high gas consumption or even out-of-gas errors.

+## Other problems

+Some DAOs cannot be ERC-1155 smart wallets (because ERC-1155 smart wallet must implement certain functions that may be missing in a DAO).
+The trouble is solvable by making the DAO to control a separate contract acting as a ERC-1155 smart wallet.

 ## See also

 `doc/` folder.
 Use LibreOffice to read these files.